 Other features of the fort include powder magazines, counterfire rooms with cannon emplacements, and a wide moat, which served to protect the fort when flooded with waters from Bogue Sound.

-An inner court or parade ground at Fort Macon is now the scene of historic reenactments during special events.
+Fort Macon is known for its large inner court or parade ground that is now the scene of historic reenactments during special events.

 Visiting Historic Fort Macon

-Even though Fort Macon is the second most visited park in North Carolina, we mostly had the entire place to ourselves.
+Even though Fort Macon is known for being the second most visited park in North Carolina, we mostly had the entire place to ourselves.
 It was really fun to get to wander around and look out over the water.

 It was warm that day with a nice breeze…I can’t imagine the heat of summer pounding down on soldiers in hot uniforms.